scdl-org/scdl/README.md

 ## Description

-This shell script is able to download music from http://www.soundcloud.com.
+This script is able to download music from http://www.soundcloud.com.
 It should work with OS X, Linux, Windows.

 ## System requirements